 The performance of the Group depends upon the quality of its Directors and executives.
 To be successful, the Group must attract, motivate, and retain highly skilled Directors and executives.
 To this end, the Group seeks to provide competitive rewards to attract high calibre executives.
 The Nomination and Remuneration Committee assesses the appropriateness of the nature and amount of remuneration of Non-Executive Directors, the Chief Executive Officer, and other Key Management Personnel on a periodic basis.
 In doing so, the Nomination and Remuneration Committee has reference to relevant employment market conditions, with the overall objective of ensuring maximum stakeholder benefit from the retention of a high-quality Board and executive team.
 A recommendation of the Nomination and Remuneration Committee is presented to the Board of Directors for adoption and approval.
-Following changes to the structure of the Board, the Nomination and Remuneration Committee has been suspended and its functions are currently being performed by the entire Board.
+The Nomination and Remuneration Committee functions are currently being performed by the entire Board.